alexpghayes/uw_madison_qual/README.md

 This repository has copies of the exams from 2010 to 2018.

-From 2010-2015, the exam proceed in two parts, and you answered (typically) two out of four questions in each part.
+From 2010-2015, the exam proceeded in two parts, and you answered (typically) two out of four questions in each part.

 From 2016 onward, the exam has been split into Option A and Option B tracks.
 See `2018_topics_covered.pdf` for details on each track.